Activating cells within the body to restore or repair the underlying causes of hearing loss and multiple sclerosis

 Focused on repairing the underlying cause of sensorineural hearing loss

-In hearing we are working to regenerate hair cells through the activation of progenitor cells already present in the cochlea.Learn More
+We are working to regenerate hair cells through the activation of progenitor cells already present in the cochlea.Learn More